guidosch/data4Loxone/README.md

 ## Build the Docker image

-Do it on the raspberry 4 to create a ARM 64 compatible image

-`docker build . -t guidosch/node-app-data4loxone`
+1. Update GIT repo
+2. Copy recent tokens to files that are mounted to container
+3. Stop service
+4. Delete old container
+5. Delete old image
+6. Create new image
+7. Create new contaner

-Create the new container (create command below...)
+8. Optional: Test new container

 ```bash
 #Stop running service and delete the old container before starting/creating the new one